My client hasn’t paid me, what now?

-Selling your product or service may seem like the most difficult part of your job when you’re a business owner.
+Selling your product or service may seem like the most challenging part of your job when you’re a business owner.
 After all, you spend a lot of time and effort working to persuade someone to buy.
 However, that’s only really the beginning.
 You then need to deliver what you’ve sold— and get paid for it.

-You’ve issued late payment warnings but there is still no payment
+You’ve issued late payment warnings, but there is still no payment

-Many clients we deal with have the same problems when looking to recoup their money, they are ultimately being treated like a bank.
-It is common to see many SME’s struggling to pay their overheads while they have thousands of pounds worth of invoices sitting with their clients that are weeks overdue.
+Many clients we deal with have the same problems when looking to recoup their money: they are ultimately being treated like a bank.
+It is common to see many SMEs struggling to pay their overheads while they have thousands of pounds worth of invoices sitting with their clients that are weeks overdue.

 A recent collection of ours was on behalf of an SME who was struggling to recover the invoices from their client after completion of the work.
-This unfortunate situation left them having to beg for a temporary overdraft in order to pay staff wages while THEIR hard-earned money was still in their client’s accounts.
+This unfortunate situation left them having to beg for a temporary overdraft to pay staff wages while their hard-earned money was still in their client’s accounts.

 Why your client isn’t paying you